bezhan2009/Archive-Of-Being/README.md

 - [License](#license)

 ## Introduction
-**Archive of Being** is a digital diary designed to safely store your personal journey.
+**Archive of Being** is a digital diaries designed to safely store your personal journey.
 Developed with performance and scalability in mind, this project leverages Golang, the Gin framework, PostgreSQL, Redis, and JWT to provide a secure and high-performance platform for preserving your life's data.

 ## Technologies
 - **Golang:** The core language powering the application for robust performance and efficiency.